la2050/challenge/_2021/connect/l-a-works.md

   as they share advice, setbacks and successes.
 It will also allow L.A.
 Works to follow participants work as they work to change broader institutional systems to help address their issue.
-Approximately how many people will be directly impacted by this proposal?: '1080' Approximately how many people will be indirectly impacted by this proposal?: '10800' Please describe the broader impact of your proposal.: >- Our goal with Take Action is to empower everyday Angelenos with the knowledge and expertise to be able to affect major issues on the grassroots level.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '1080' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '10800' Describe how Los Angeles County will be different if your work is successful.: >- Our goal with Take Action is to empower everyday Angelenos with the knowledge and expertise to be able to affect major issues on the grassroots level.
 Each volunteer will leave with the potential to affect city policy by sharing,